 Seminole County assistance programs.

-There are tens of churches as well as charities and other social service agencies in Seminole County.
+There are tens of churches as well as charities, government assistance programs and other social service agencies in Seminole County.
 Each and every one is focused on providing some form of financial assistance (when possible) to needy families.
-Whether it is a free box of groceries, grants to pay for back rent or an energy bill, or some other form of support (medical care, gasoline, clothing, etc.) there may be help available.
+Whether it is a free box of groceries, grants to pay for back rent or an energy bill, or some other form of support (medical care, gasoline, free school supplies for kids, clothing, etc.) there may be help available.

 Financial assistance, resources, and grants for bills and expenses